 Since 2015, I work as an academic assistant at the Chair of Applied Media Studies at the Brandenburg Technical University Cottbus-Senftenberg.
 I’ve graduated 2016 (Dr.rer.nat.; PhD) at the Humboldt University Berlin.
 In 2019, I was awarded with a 3-year scholarship from the PostDoc Network Brandenburg.
 My current research focus includes empirical aesthetics as well as how personality traits influence our preferences for specific genres of visual art, music or fictional film.
 Further research interests focus on processes of media selection and media-mediated interaction.

 Current research project (habilitation): New Media – a new Me?
-The influence of individual differences and self-concepts on how we interact with media today
+Exploring the temporal and aesthetic self in the context of media use.

 Newest Publication